“A hurricane of discouragement:” Putin’s war on Ukraine is already impacting the Russian tech sector

-From quick military victory with Russian taking control of Ukraine, to a long-lasting war of guerrilla, to an escalation involving neighbouring countries and western powers, the outcome of the Russian military attack on Ukraine that began on Thursday, February 24, is unpredictable, reports East-West Digital News (EWDN).
+From quick military victory with Russia taking control of Ukraine, to a long-lasting guerrilla war, to an escalation involving neighbouring countries and western powers, the outcome of the Russian military attack on Ukraine that began on Thursday, February 24 is unpredictable, reports East-West Digital News (EWDN).

 But just hours after the invasion, the impact on the Russian economic and technology development already promised to be dire.